If you're wondering, ‘Should I share my birth story?' The answer is yes!

 What about the stories that aren't all full of oxytocin and blissful outcomes, why should those stories also be shared?

-I still always tell moms that if they feel like they aren't in a good state of mind to listen to certain types of birth stories to follow their gut and just skip over those episodes.
+I still always tell moms that if they feel like they aren't in a good state of mind to listen to certain types of birth stories to follow their gut.
+Just skip over some episodes.
 Plus, I always give the stories descriptive titles so there are no surprises.

 What are the first steps a mom should take when writing out her birth story?

 Bryn Huntpalmer is an Austin-based podcaster and writer.
-She’s the founder of The Birth Hour podcast which has been featured as ‘New & Noteworthy' on the front page of iTunes and has over one million downloads.
+She’s the founder of The Birth Hour podcast.
+Her show has been featured as ‘New & Noteworthy' on the front page of iTunes and has over one million downloads.
 She is the mother of two young kids and is passionate about helping other moms navigate pregnancy, birth and postpartum.
 Connect with her on Instagram @thebirthhour twitter @brynhuntpalmer, or Facebook.
-You can submit your birth story through her website.

 - Third Trimester Plus Size Pregnancy Week by Week Breakdown - April 18, 2022

 - Second Trimester Plus Size Pregnancy Week by Week Breakdown - April 18, 2022

 - First Trimester Plus Size Pregnancy Week by Week Breakdown - April 18, 2022